nok/sklearn-porter/readme.md

 $ pip install sklearn-porter
 ```

-If you want the [latest changes](changelog.md#unreleased), you can install the module from the master (development) branch:
+If you want the [latest changes](https://github.com/nok/sklearn-porter/blob/master/changelog.md#unreleased), you can install the module from the [master](https://github.com/nok/sklearn-porter/tree/master) branch:

 ```bash
 $ pip uninstall -y sklearn-porter